Charles Grey, 1st Earl Grey: American War of Independence

-During the American War of Independence he was one of the more successful army leaders.
+During the American War of Independence he was one of the more successful British army leaders.
 He was rapidly promoted, becoming a major general in 1777 and commanded the 3rd Brigade at the Battle of Brandywine.
 He earned the nickname "No-Flint Grey" after the Battle of Paoli in the same campaign when, to ensure surprise in the night attack on an American encampment, it was said he ordered the infantry of his command to remove the flints from their muskets and use only their bayonets.
 In fact, he only directed that muskets should be unloaded.

 He commanded the 3rd Brigade again at the Battle of Germantown and the Battle of Monmouth.
-Immediately following his disastrous retreat at the Battle of Monmouth, the American General Charles Lee excused himself from criticism by complaining that he had directly faced the advance Grey's 3rd brigade, suggesting the Earl was a feared and respected opponent by this stage in the war.
+After U.S. General Charles Lee retreated at the Battle of Monmouth, he sought to avoid criticism by complaining that he had been fighting the advance of Grey's 3rd brigade, suggesting the Earl was a feared and respected opponent by this stage in the war.

-In 1778 he led raids at New Bedford on 5–6 September, destroying nearly all the shipping and burning twenty shops and twenty-two houses in the town, and Martha's Vineyard, where between 10 and 15 September, the British carried off all the sheep, swine, cattle and oxen that they could find with promise of payment in New York.
-On 27 September 1778, Grey used the same methods as he had at the Battle of Paoli in a night attack at Old Tappan, New Jersey, which came to be known as the Baylor Massacre.
+Grey led raids at New Bedford on 5–6 September 1778, destroying nearly all the shipping and burning twenty shops and twenty-two houses in the town, and raids on Martha's Vineyard, where between 10 and 15 September, a raiding force under Grey carried off all the sheep, swine, cattle and oxen that they could find with promise of payment in New York City.
+On 27 September 1778, Grey used the same methods as he had at Paoli in a night attack against American troops at Old Tappan, New Jersey which came to be known as the Baylor Massacre.

 He was recalled to England and became a knight of the Order of the Bath and a lieutenant general.
 He later was appointed commander-in-chief of the British troops in America, but hostilities ended before he could take command.

 French Revolutionary Wars

 At the outset of the French Revolutionary Wars in 1793, Sir Charles Grey was appointed commander of the West Indian expedition.
 First, however, he went to Ostend to participate in the relief of Nieuwpoort, Belgium.

 In early 1794, he and Admiral Sir John Jervis led a British force to capture Martinique.
-The campaign lasted about six weeks with the British capturing Fort Royal and Fort Saint Louis on 22 March, and Fort Bourbon two days later.
-The British then occupied Martinique until the Treaty of Amiens returned the island to the French in 1802.
+The campaign lasted about six weeks with British forces capturing Fort Royal and Fort Saint Louis on 22 March, and Fort Bourbon two days later.
+British forces then occupied Martinique until the Treaty of Amiens returned the island to the French in 1802.

 Grey was later involved in the invasion of Guadeloupe.
-Between the years of 1797 and 1807 General Grey held the position of Governor of Guernsey.
+Between the years of 1797 and 1807 General Grey held the position of governor of Guernsey.